 1. Avoid free VPN apps.
 As discussed above, if you are not paying for the product then you are the product.
 Reputable commercial VPN services can be had for under $5 per month.

 2. If you really must use a free VPN app, understand how the service finances itself.
 Reputable free VPN services do exist, but these are invariably very restricted.
 They are offered in the hope of enticing you to pay for an unrestricted premium service.
 This might be annoying, but it is, at least, transparent.
-Please see our list of recommended free services.
+Please see our list of recommended free VPNs.

 3. Check out provider reviews on BestVPN.com (of course!).
 If a provider is, in general, well regarded, then its app is likely to be secure.

 4. Avoid the myriad otherwise unheard-of, app-only, VPN services out there.
 They are most probably cowboys.

 5. Use the OpenVPN for Android app by Arne Schwabe instead of custom VPN apps.
 This open source VPN client is officially recommend by the OpenVPN project.
 It is very secure and includes IPV4, IPv6, and WebRTC leak protection.
 It can even be configured to act as a kill switch.

 The app uses regular OpenVPN configuration files, and so can be used with any regular commercial VPN service that offers OpenVPN.
 Note that although the app is free to download, you will need to sign up for a VPN service in order to use it (unless you run your own VPN server).

 You will still need to trust your VPN provider, of course, but at least this way you can be 100% sure that the app you are using is secure.